UmassML/ML-Tutorials/Getting Started With Tensorflow/README.md

-*Welcome to the first Tensorflow tutorial!* This tutorial (amd Tensorflow in general) is best suited for people who already have a decent grasp on how machine learning works.
-Check out https://www.tensorflow.org/get_started/mnist/beginners for a line by line tutorial.
+*Welcome to the first Tensorflow tutorial!* This tutorial (and Tensorflow in general) is best suited for people who already have a decent grasp on how machine learning works.
+Check out https://www.tensorflow.org/get_started/mnist/beginners for the line by line tutorial.

-If you are looking to learn a more beginner friendly approach to machine learning, check out the SciKit-Learn tutorials.
-If you have never seen any Tensorflow before and want to learn more about it I would recommend checking out https://learningtensorflow.com/
+If you are looking to learn a more beginner-friendly approach to machine learning, check out the SciKit-Learn tutorials.
+If you  want to learn more about Tensorflow I would recommend checking out https://learningtensorflow.com/